d03n3rfr1tz3/hass-divoom/README.md

   specify the concrete design 1-3.
 * `scoreboard`: Display the built-in scoreboard channel.
 With the parameters `player1` and `player2` you can specify the displayed score.
+* `game`: Display one of the built-in games.
+With the `value` parameter you can choose which game you want to open.
+Depending on your device you may have different amount of games.
+* `gamecontrol`: Sends controls specified with the `value` parameter to the currently open game. \
+  0 or 'go' = go, 1 or 'left' = left, 2 or 'right' = right, 3 or 'up' = up, 4 or 'bottom' = bottom, 5 or 'ok' = ok
 * `image`: Display an animated or static image.
 The parameter `file` specifes the image file relative to the configured media_directory, that will be displayed.
 * `brightness`: Sets the brightness using the `brightness` or `number` or `value` parameter.